Message from the Associate Dean, Indigenous Education

 Our faculty takes great pride in our relationship with the Musqueam Nation, on whose traditional, ancestral, and unceded territory the UBC-Vancouver campus is situated.
 With this relationship comes responsibility, which is described by Musqueam Elder Larry Grant as he shares the significance of the name given to the position of Associate Dean for Indigenous Education.

-Larry Grant, Resident Elder UBC
+Resident Elder UBC